ValeriiVasin/angular2-redux-todo/README.md

 ## angular2-redux-todo

-Todo app using Angular2 and Redux
+TodoMVC app using Angular2 and Redux

 ### Usage
 - Clone or fork this repository